← All Articles

 What AI Can Do Well (And What It Cannot)

 But AI struggles with the intangible elements that make keynotes memorable.
 It cannot read a room's energy and adjust accordingly, share authentic personal stories, or handle unexpected technical issues with humor.
-When the teleprompter failed during a 2024 HIMSS conference AI presentation, the avatar simply froze for 90 seconds while technicians scrambled backstage.
+When technology fails during an AI presentation, the experience simply stops.
+When a human speaker faces a teleprompter failure, they often deliver some of their most memorable moments by going off-script and connecting directly with the audience.

 The Irreplaceable Human Elements

-Star speakers like Brené Brown command $150,000 per keynote precisely because they offer lived experience, emotional intelligence, and the ability to adapt their message to each audience's specific needs.
+Top speakers command premium fees precisely because they offer emotional intelligence and the ability to adapt their message to each audience's specific needs.
 Their value lies not in perfect delivery, but in imperfect humanity.

-The best keynote speakers provide significant value beyond their stage time.
+The best keynote speakers also provide significant value beyond their stage time.
 They participate in VIP receptions, conduct media interviews, and engage with attendees during networking sessions.
-At SXSW 2024, keynote speaker Melinda French Gates spent four hours in unscheduled conversations with startup founders, creating networking opportunities that became the conference's most talked-about moments.
+In our experience, these unscheduled conversations often become the conference's most talked-about moments.
+Attendees remember the advice a speaker gave them over coffee far longer than any slide deck.

 Industry veterans understand that speaker selection often depends on factors AI cannot address: board member relationships, customer appeal, or media attention.
-When Salesforce books Marc Benioff for external events, they're not just buying his presentation skills but also his CEO credibility and media magnetism.
+When companies book well-known executives or thought leaders for external events, they're not just buying presentation skills but also credibility and visibility that extends far beyond the event itself.

 Cost-Benefit Analysis: AI vs Human Speakers